 Gone are the days of children being scared of the dentist.
 At Tooth Dental, we are family friendly and aim to make your child’s visit to the dentist an enjoyable experience.
 Our aim is to have kids asking “when can we go back to the dentist?”
 We have a dedicated kid’s corner in our patient lounge with fun activities.
 Once we enter the treatment room, your dentist will thoroughly examine your child’s teeth, mouth and occlusion and discuss any concerns.
 They will also go through home care and diet with you and your child.
-Dr Lou, Dr Sophia and Dr Beth are well known for their balloon animals – even some of the adults get them too!
+Our dentists and OHT’s are well known for their balloon animals – even some of the adults get them too!

 Ideally, we should see your child from around 3.
 The first visit is often just a ride in the chair and a very limited exam.
 As they get older and more comfortable with the practice, we will be able to clean the teeth, take x-rays and possibly undertake preventative fissure seals in back teeth.
 Lou and Sophia have a special interest in orthodontics, and will assess your child’s bite.
 Quite often, early intervention orthodontics can reduce overall time in braces.